FIRE Calculators in PKR: 4 Numbers You Actually Need

 | Recovery case | Inflation normalization | Return normalization | How quickly your plan can stabilize |

 You do not need one perfect number.
-You need a range that protects decision quality.
+You need a range that protects your decision quality.

 Monthly workflow for real life use